CCAC Meeting Agenda 12 April 2023

 Click here for PDF version of these minutes.

-Welcome: Tim Tolson, President, welcomed 11 members at 7:30 PM.
+Welcome: Tim Tolson, President, welcomed the five people present and called the meeting to order at 7:33 PM.

-Agenda Review/Changes and additions from the floor: There none
+Agenda Review/Changes and additions from the floor.

 Old Business: